The 5 Best 5th Wheels for Full Time Living

 - Weather-resistant high-quality external speakers

-- Intelligent command center which offers real-time tank monitoring
+- Intelligent command center that offers real-time tank monitoring

 5. Forest River Wildcat 5th Wheel

-The Forest River Wildcat 5th Wheel should be at the top of your shopping list if you have your sights set on something spacious yet incredibly light.
+If you’re looking for something spacious yet incredibly light, the Forest River Wildcat 5th Wheel should be at the top of your shopping list.

-At this point, you should be interested in what the Wildcat has to offer, but if you need more convincing, then you check out its impressive features.
+At this point, you should be interested in what the Wildcat offers, but if you need more convincing, check out its impressive features.

-The Wildcat provides some pretty decent kit as standard, ranging from marine-rated external speakers all the way through to flexible seating dinette area.
+The Wildcat provides some pretty decent kit as standard, ranging from marine-rated external speakers to a flexible seating dinette area.
 These are present as standard across all floor plans without any need to upgrade.

 If you’d like to splash out and get some additional features, you can pick from a range of optional extras and upgrades, including an additional 13,500 BTU AC unit or a luxury king-sized bed with a memory foam mattress.